madetech/learn/guides/06-Gem-Packaging/README.md

 date = Chronic.parse('may seventh '97 at three in the morning')
 ```

-Although we are able to install Gems using `$ gem install <gem name>`, we usually want to tie our project to specific version of a Gem.
+Although we are able to install Gems using `$ gem install <gem name>`, we usually want to tie our project to a specific version of a Gem.

 ## Bundler to the rescue